Xiermires/agent-tools/README.md

 #agent-tools
 A collection of tools to allow local & remote loading of agents into the JVM.

-Still in progress :

-- Remote version is untested.
-- Tests from client using it as agent-tools.jar.

 --------
 Overview
 --------

-It provides 10 methods :
+It provides 11 methods :

 (local version) -> Works on the local JVM.